News

 Fortunately, most attacks are easy to recognize.
 As a shared responsibility, here are a few ways we can protect ourselves and each other from cyberattacks:

 - Watch out for, and do not approve, Duo two-step prompts you didn’t initiate.
 This likely means your NetID password has been stolen, so change it immediately and contact the IT Security Office.
+This year, we are making changes to Duo to reduce the likelihood of attackers manipulating you into approving access, but we’re relying on you to be vigilant.

 - Never share your NetID password or reuse your password on non-Cornell websites and watch out for phishing emails that attempt to steal your password.
 See the Phish Bowl for examples.